ai-companion-guides/ai-companion-guides.github.io/free-ai-girlfriend-no-signup.md

 ## Next Steps
 For a complete breakdown of every top-rated AI companion—including paid options with advanced memory—
-👉 **[see our main guide: Best AI Girlfriend Apps 2025](https://www.aisextinghub.com/blog/best-ai-girlfriend-apps-2025)**
+👉 **[see our main guide: Best AI Girlfriend Apps 2025](https://www.aisextinghub.com/blog/best-ai-girlfriend-apps-2025)** …or you can [create your own AI girlfriend](create-ai-girlfriend.md) for a fully custom experience.

 *Return to the [GitHub homepage](../index.md) for more guides on AI companion privacy and chat apps.*